gpoppino/sumacli/README.md

 # Summary
-This script schedules the patching of SUMA client systems with action chains or a product migration to a higher service pack level.
+This script schedules the patching of SUMA client systems with action chains, a product migration to a higher service pack level or performs an offline upgrades.
 An action chain for a client system includes the patching with the type of patches that are requested by the user and then a reboot if it is suggested by a patch, everything at a specified date and time.

 If the patching fails for a system, the reboot is not run by the action chain.